mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 - PlatformsToDisplay An integer array of which platformS to display from the arrival data.
 - rowsPerPlatform How many rows of data per platform to be displayed.
 The size of the *PlatformsToDisplay* array times *rowsPerPlatform* should not exceed the number of rows on the display device.
 ### defaultStation
+If the code was compiled with the *USE_ROTARY* macro then this item is ignored as the default station ID is selected [here](#rotary-encoder).
-The index of *stations* to be displayed.
+If the code was not compiled with the  *USE_ROTARY* macro this index of *stations* to be displayed.
 ### filterKeys
 A list of keys for filtering incoming Arrivals data.
 You should familiarise yourself with the JSON structure of TFL API to understand this.
 Note that the Arrivals JSON data has 2 fields showing the destination name, *destinationName* and *towards*.
-While *destinationName* always appears *towards* may or may not.
+At least one of *destinationName* and *towards* appears, sometimes both.
 If present I prefer to use *towards* as it gives a more accurate picture.
 For example the Picadilly Line to Heathrow shows *"destinationName":"Heathrow Terminal 2 & 3"* and *"towards":"Heathrow T123 + 5"* for the same train.
 ### server
 The web address for TFL API.
 ### URL